benie254/janjatribune/README.md

   * run `git commit -m "update remote migrations && redeploy"`
   * run `git push heroku master`

+# Just a pointer
+#### You will need to create a new superuser after deployment, in order to access your Admin platform.
+##### To do so...

+* Run `heroku run bash` in your local terminal.
+* When the `bash` opens...
+* Run `python3 manage.py createsuperuser`
+* Follow the prompted steps to create your superuser's username, email, and password.
+* Once done, run `exit` to exit `heroku bash`
+* You do not need to push anything to heroku, because `heroku bash` creates the connection with your remote repo.
+* You can now sign in to your admin platform on your deployed app.
 ###### Kind regards!
 Happy hacking!